Indrapuri Old Mosque

 Indrapuri Old Mosque (Acehnese: Meuseujid Tuha Indra Puri, Indonesian: Masjid Tua Indrapuri) is a mosque in Indrapuri, Indonesia.
-Constructed in the early 17th-century, it is one of the oldest mosque in Aceh Province.
+Constructed in the early 17th-century, it is one of the oldest mosques in Aceh Province.

 History

 Indrapuri Old Mosque was constructed between 1607 and 1636.
 The mosque was built on top of the base of a former 12th-century Hindu temple from the Hindu Kingdom of Lamuri of North Sumatra.
-It is narrated that the kingdom had fought against navy from China, and Lamuri kings emerged victorious eventually with the help of Meurah Johan who was a prince of Islamic Linga dynasty, and later became a Lamuri king as an adherent of Islam.
-Since then the place was converted into a mosque.
+It is narrated that the kingdom had fought against navy from China, and Lamuri kings emerged victorious eventually with the help of Meurah Johan, who was a prince of the Islamic Linga dynasty and later became a Lamuri king as an adherent of Islam.
+Since then, the place has been converted into a mosque.

 Renovation occurred in 1696 and later in 1879.

 Building

 Indrapuri Old Mosque was built over a land of 33.875 sqm, the area which corresponds to the base of the older Hindu temple.
 The mosque is located to the east riverbank of Aceh River, around 100 m from the edge of the river.